MariusFe/Dog-BotDiscord/README.md

 Here are his main commands, others will follow throughout time:

-help
-  Show the help page
+help: Show the help page

-pet
-  Pet the dog once
+pet: Pet the dog once

-pet count
-  Show the total number of petting
+pet count: Show the total number of petting

-invite
-  Show the link to invite the bot on your server
+invite: Show the link to invite the bot on your server

-weather
-  Show the current weather in Angers, France
+weather: Show the current weather in Angers, France

 Made by Marius Ferrieres, 08/2020